 First Aid and Safety

-There will be a first aid station staffed Saturday for any Scout or Scouter needing assistance.
+There will be a first aid station staffed Saturday for any participant needing assistance.
 The first aid station will be centrally located and marked with a red cross sign.
-Please be sure to advise your patrol members of its location, which will be announced at Friday’s leaders meeting.
+Please be sure to advise all participants of its location.
+This location will be announced at the Friday leader's meeting.

 Check-out and Patches